Evans Cycles

 Evans Cycles Limited is a British cycle retailer based in Shirebrook, England.
-It was opened in central London by a London cyclist, Frederick Evans, who won an award from Britain's largest cycling club for the best cycling invention of 1925.
-He left his shop to be run by his manager and joined the Royal Air Force when war broke out in 1939.
+It was opened in Central London by a London cyclist, Frederick Evans, who won an award from Britain's largest cycling club for the best cycling invention of 1925.
+He left his shop to be run by his manager and joined the Royal Air Force when World War II broke out in 1939.
 He died in a road accident in 1944 and the shop and the national business that developed from it has had several owners.

 Evans' own brands include the Pinnacle range of bikes, and the FWE brand of basic accessories.
-The firm was acquired by equity companies in 2008, entered administration in 2018, and was then purchased by Sports Direct (current Frasers Group).
+The firm was acquired by equity companies in 2008, entered administration in 2018, and was then purchased by Sports Direct.

 History

 First years and development

 The business was created by a London cyclist, Frederick W. Evans.
-He created what The Bicycle UK magazine described as a quick-release and reversible rear wheel device, an ingenious feat for which he was awarded the Cyclists' Touring Club's first silver plaque as the inventor or producer of the greatest improvement in cycle design, construction or equipment during the year 1925.
+He created what The Bicycle UK magazine described as a quick-release and reversible rear wheel device, for which he received an award for.